Dynatrace/demo-opentelemetry-patterns/docs/scenario2.md

 ![scenario2 dynatrace results](images/scenario2-dql.png)

-Click the `Run` button again on the DQL tile you created in scenario 1.
+Click the `Run` button again on the DQL tile.
 You should see the new data.

 Reminder, the DQL statement is: